LiDAR, GNSS and IMU Sensor Fine Alignment through Dynamic Time Warping to Construct 3D City Maps: Acknowledgment

 \section{Acknowledgment}

-{This work was funded by the University of Jeddah, Jeddah, Saudi Arabia, under grant No.(UJ-24-SUTU-1290).
-The authors, therefore, thank the University of Jeddah for its technical and financial support.The authors also extend their appreciation to Mangoes Mapping Pty Ltd for their in-kind contribution of data collection equipments, including LiDAR and GNSS systems.}
+{ This work was funded by the University of Jeddah, Jeddah, Saudi Arabia, under grant No.(UJ-24-SUTU-1290).
+The authors, therefore, thank the University of Jeddah for its technical and financial support.
+This project is a collaborative effort between the University of Jeddah and the University of Western Australia.
+The authors also extend their appreciation to Mangoes Mapping Pty Ltd for their in-kind contribution of data collection equipment, including LiDAR and GNSS systems. }